drostron/slamdata-docs/source/users-guide.rst

 This workspace can be adjusted to allow a user to download the results of the search after the search is complete.

-* In the deck containing the results table click the Flip Icon |Icon-Flip|

-* Select Mirror Deck.
-A newly created deck will appear below the existing deck.

-* In the newly created deck click the right gripper (dots) to stack a new card on top of the Show Table card.
+* Click the right gripper to stack a new card on top of the **Preview Table Card**.

-* Select the Setup Download option
+* Select **Setup Download**.

 * Select either ``C;S;V`` (CSV) or ``{JS}`` (JSON) format for the download.

-* Click the right gripper (dots) to stack a new card on the deck.
+* Click the right gripper to stack a new card on the deck.

-* Select the Show Download card
+* Select **Show Download**.

-* Resize the deck so that the Download button can be seen but the deck is much smaller.

-* Optionally move the deck to align with the other two decks for better visual appearance.
+* Select the **Download button** to download the data.

-Now a user may enter search criteria, browse the results and download the results in CSV or JSON format.
+You have now entered search criteria, browsed the results and downloaded the results in a CSV or JSON format.

 Section 4 - Cards